Sadhya555/ESP32-Oximeter-Heartrate/README.md

 # ESP32 Pulse Oximeter & Heart Rate Monitor

-A professional-grade, non-blocking Pulse Oximeter built with an ESP32, MAX30102, and a 0.96" OLED display.
+A non-blocking Pulse Oximeter built with an ESP32, MAX30102, and a 0.96" OLED display.
 This project uses digital signal processing to separate AC/DC optical signals for accurate SpO2 and Heart Rate tracking.

 ## Features
 * **State Machine Architecture:** Clean transitions between waiting, measuring, and grace-period states.